-Stools normally sink in the toilet, but your diet and other factors can cause your stools to change in structure.
+Stools commonly sink in the toilet, but your diet and other factors can cause your stools to change in structure.
 This may result in floating stools.

 Floating stools are usually nothing to be concerned about.
 They’re not always a symptom of an illness or disease.
-Your stools will most likely return to normal without any treatment.
+Your stools will most likely return to their typical structure without any treatment.

 Certain foods can cause gas in your stools.
 Foods that commonly cause gas contain large amounts of sugar, lactose, starch, or fiber, such as: